azist/tutorial-steps/src/s01-console/readme.md

 > We strongly recommend that you review
 [Project Structure Recap](/doc/project-structure.md) first

+> **WHY Console Applications?** - because 99.9% of modern cloud development is writing server applications which consume STDIO (standard in/out) via CLI (command line interface).
+ You run CLI apps from console, just by typing their name.
+On Linux you can "daemonize" these apps by adding them into Linux run system (e.g. systemctl/upstart etc.)
+ Long gone are the days of IIS, WinForms and other Windows-only technologies.
+ Modern apps are typically written as CLI entry points which get deployed in a Docker (systemd) container.
+When container "runs" - your entry point is called.
+Container applications run on Linux natively (no emulaition/WSL/Hypervisor needed).
+Modern .NET Core/5+ runs on Linux natively as well

 We start at the entry point [`Program.cs`](Program.cs) method `int Main(string[] args)` which takes command line arguments as supplied by the operating system, and returns a code back to the operating system.